-METRO has an annual goal of 35 percent Small Business participation in all areas of procurement.
+METRO has an annual goal of 35 percent Small Business participation.
 All small business owners that are eligible for certification are encouraged to bid on METRO procurement opportunities.

-Need help, download user manual PDF.
+Need help, download user manual (PDF).

 - **HUB – Texas Historically Under utilized Business

 - **MBE Only Certification – Minority Business Enterprise

 - **WBE Only Certification – Women Business Enterprise